harryjackson/cool/README.md

 5. A function that's imported does not pollute the namespace ie "import math.sin;" does not mean you can use it like "var f = sin(foo);" ie namespaces are never polluted.

+## Concurrency

+Please have a look at Go's scheduling mechanism....
+TBD

+## Optimization

+I'm not concerned about optimizing the code or adding it to the VM now but I'll add notes here and in the source as they occour to me

+### Optimizing ByteCode

+The bytecode should be stored with the class but I think the bytecode might need to be relocatable.
+A lot of great Optimizations involve moving bytecode ie inlining functions or moving bytecode to make cache hits more likely when it's running.
+A good example is a JMP instruction.
+We can jump to bytecode that might be megabytes away in the heap.
+Moving that code to within a few bytes means that the target of the JMP can be in the same cache line ie orders of magnitude faster.
+This is where things would start to get really complex.

+### JIT

+Adding a JIT is the obvious way to increase performance in an interpreter.
+Compiling to C might be easier though and it's more protable.

+I'm not sure if I'd prefer targetting C or working on the JIT targeting Nasm/Fasm.
+Of course we could compile C functions on the fly and dyanamically load these in and then replace the calls to calls to the compiled C functions and increment the instruction count.
+There are a lot of options, personally anything involving C will likely be my choice because writing assembler would get me bogged down

+I'm aware of template driven JIT's but not looked into them that much.

 ## Error Handling